-Stage 1 - After Options Afternoon, students will return their "Expression of Interest" form.
-On this form, they should indicate the four subjects that they think they would like to study and should do this in order of preference with 1 being the subject they wish to study the most.
-This form needs to be returned to the College by Friday 11th November 2022.
+On this form, students should indicate four subjects that they think they would like to study and should do this in order of preference with 1 being the subject they wish to study the most.
+The form is not arranged in pathways at this stage.
+The form will be collated by LLW teachers during w/b 27th November 2023.

-Stage 2 - A second "Expression of Interest" form will be given to students after Christmas.
-At this point, the students will be able to choose between Pathway 1 and 2 (see below).
-Again, students will indicate the four subjects they believe they would like to study, again, ranking them 1-4.
-Please note that students do not need to choose the same 4 subjects that they chose at stage 1.
+Stage 2 (January 2024) - A second "Expression of Interest" form will be given to students after Christmas and this form will be completed at home.
+At this point, the students will have been placed on either Pathway 1 and 2 (see below).

+Again, students will indicate the subjects they believe they would like to study, again, ranking them in preference.
+At this stage, students will be encouraged to choose a set number of GCSE courses and a set number of GCSE equivalent courses based on the band that they are in, i.e., L, H and V band.

+Please note that students do not need to choose the same subjects that they chose at stage 1.
 We understand that their preferences may change as they move further into year 10 and learn more about their subjects.